 How do you establish your goals?

 Your goals are specific to YOU.
 They are based on your body and your activity level.
-Bear with me here, this part involves some math (math I do for you in my Body After Baby Program).
+Bear with me here, this part involves some math (math I do for you in my TRANSFORM-you Program).

 I’m going to use Mary as an example as we walk through all the parts.
 Mary is not one of my clients, she a made up person, but is a lot like many of the women that I coach.
 In case you were wondering, I chose the name because it’s my mom’s name :)